-ASTM D6807-02(2009)
+ASTM D6807-17

-(Test Method)Standard Test Method for Operating Performance of Continuous Electrodeionization Systems on Reverse Osmosis Permeates from2 to 100 S/cm
+(Test Method)Standard Test Method for Operating Performance of Continuous Electrodeionization Systems on Reverse Osmosis Permeates from2 to 100 μS/cm

 SIGNIFICANCE AND USE

-CEDI devices can be used to produce deionized water from feeds of pretreated water.
+5.1 CEDI devices can be used to produce deionized water from feeds of pretreated water.
 This test method permits the measurement of key performance capabilities of CEDI devices using a standard set of conditions.
 The data obtained can be analyzed to provide information on whether changes may have occurred in operating characteristics of the device independently of any variability in feed water characteristics or operating conditions.
-Under specific circumstances, the method may also provide sufficient information for plant design.
+Under specific circumstances, this test method may also provide sufficient information for plant design.

 SCOPE